 14. Guarantees a.
-Are there any guarantees or warranties for any of the following: (i) Electrical work No (ii) Roofing Yes (iii) Central heating No (iv) National House Building Council (NHBC) No (v) Damp course No (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No b.
-If you have answered 'yes' or 'with title dinstallations to which the guarantee(s) rel the work or Roof coating guarantee with Miller Ge • • c.
-Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: No 15.
-Boundaries So far as you are aware, has any boundar moved in the last 10 years? ry of your property been No If you have answered yes, please give de tails:
+Are there any guarantees or warranties for or any of the following: (i) Electrical work No (ii) Roofing No (iii) Central heating No (iv) National House Building Council (NHBC) No (v) Damp course No (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No b.
+If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): с.
+Are there any outstanding claims under any of the guarantees No listed above?
+No If you have answered yes, please give de tails: 15.
+Boundaries So far as you are aware, has any bounda moved in the last 10 years? ry of your property been No If you have answered yes, please give de tails:

-16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
-No b. that affects your property in some other way?
-No C. that requires you to do any maintenance, repairs or improvements to your property?
-No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application? Νο b. that affects your property in some other way?
+No с. that requires you to do any maintenance, repairs or improvements to your property?
+No If you have answered yes to any of a-c above, please g estate agent, including any notices which arrive at any purchaser of your property.